netcarver/FieldtypeStreetAddress/README.md

 Installation
 ------------

+### Via Modules Page In Admin

+- Install using module class name of "FieldtypeStreetAddress"

+### Manually

 - Create a new directory under your ```site/modules``` folder called "FieldtypeStreetAddress"
 - Save the files from this package into the new directory.
 - Log into your PW admin interface and go to Modules > Refresh and then install the "FieldtypeStreetAddress" & "InputfieldStreetAddress" modules.